-At the Memory Loss Assessment Clinic, our doctor and nurse team provides a program of care that works with patients and families to address symptoms and changes that need guidance.
+At the Memory Loss Assessment Clinic, our team provides a program of care that works with patients and families to address symptoms and changes that need guidance.

 Our clinic works with people suffering from all types of memory loss; from the early stages of memory loss to patients who have identified memory loss, such as Alzheimer's disease or vascular dementia.

 Families often have questions when dealing with memory loss, so reviewing the commonly asked questions may help give you the answers you are looking for; otherwise, you can contact the clinic with questions you may have or to schedule an appointment.

 What is the Memory Loss Assessment Clinic?